With Thanksgiving coming up, thankfulness is on my mind.

 10. Focus on a Thankful Heart

 It’s so easy to get caught up in all of the bad things that happen in life.
 We get stuck in traffic, our washing machines break, we lose something that matters to us.
 Instead of wallowing in the hard parts, think about the good parts.
 We have safe cars to drive and places to go!
-We have indoor plumbing and electricity!
+We have indoor plumbing with the help of shower regrouting melbourne and electricity!
 Use bad moments as teaching moments – telling your children how upset you feel, but that you are choosing to have a thankful heart and count the good things instead of focusing so much on the bad.

 (By the way, it’s okay to feel angry, disappointed, and unhappy when things don’t go your way.
 This isn’t to say you shouldn’t feel those things.
 But once you have acknowledged that you feel that way, make a conscious choice to think about happier things and help yourself feel better.)